 Adjustment type Amendment made?
 Comments Interpolation to construct daily estimates No Bloomberg publishes daily estimates.
-Extrapolation to target term Depends on maximum term published by Bloomberg For most of the time that the BVAL curve has been published, it has had a maximum term of 7 years.
+Extrapolation to target term Depends on For most of the time that the BVAL curve has been published, it has had a maximum term of 7 years.
 However, between September 2014 and November 2014, it was published to a maximum 5 year term.
-1555 In April 2015, Bloomberg revised its methodology for the BVAL curve (BVCSAB10) and it now publishes a 10 year estimate.
-1556 For the periods where 7 years is the maximum term, we extrapolate the spread component of the 7 year yield estimate to the 10 year target term.
+1556 In April 2015, Bloomberg revised its methodology for the BVAL curve (BVCSAB10) and it now publishes a 10 year estimate.
+1557 Depends on maximum term published by Bloomberg For the periods where 7 years is the maximum term, we extrapolate the spread component of the 7 year yield estimate to the 10 year target term.
 We have done so using the margin between the spread components of the extrapolated RBA 7 and 10 year yield estimates, converted to effective annual rates.
 We add to this extrapolation the difference between the base CGS estimates from 7 to 10 years.
 That is: BVAL yield 10 years = BVAL yield 7 years + difference in CGS from 7 to 10 years + difference in RBA extrapolated